dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 {: style="text-align: center"}

 Notice from Figure 15 that the iso-response contours are always bent away from the origin.
-This is called <it>exo-origin curavture</it>, and indicates selectivity, which I'll explain later.
+This is called _exo-origin curavture_, and indicates selectivity, which I'll explain later.
 First, if you're interested, you can look at the math to get a better idea for what is going on here: